 The good news is that running costs are typically low.
 A Model S Long Range can be topped up at home for around £12, or even less using cheaper night-time electricity rates.
 The Tesla Model S is Congestion Charge-exempt in London, which could save you £15 every time you drive through the centre of the UK's capital.

 All versions of the Tesla Model S are in insurance group 50 – the highest possible bracket – mainly because of its rapid acceleration and high replacement cost.
 Unsurprisingly, Model S policies won’t be cheap.

 The Tesla Model S comes with a four-year/50,000-mile warranty, while the battery is guaranteed for eight years and an unlimited amount of miles in that time.

 Tesla recommends that the Model S be serviced every 12 months or 12,500 miles, whichever comes first.
 Tesla offers three and four-year maintenance plans for its vehicles, covering consumables such as wiper blades and brake fluid.
 These plans should help keep costs more transparent and manageable in the long run.

-As an electric car the Tesla Model S emits no tailpipe emissions at all, so there's no tax to pay.
-Company car users will be pleased to know that while the Model S used to incur a Benefit-In-Kind rate of 16% for the 2019/20 financial year, it's now exempt for the 2020/21 financial year.
+As an electric car, the Tesla Model S emits no tailpipe emissions at all, so there's no road tax (VED) to pay.